 It is important to discuss possible risks with your surgeon so that you’re fully aware of what you’re taking on.

-As obvious, surgery may not be the best option to treat the condition.
-We suggest that you look for alternative treatment options for Dupuytren's contracture.
-One of the best options is our Dupuytren's contracture.
+Surgery may not be the best option to treat the condition.
+We suggest that you look for alternative treatment options such as our homepathic cream.